timescale/docs.timescale.com-content/hypertables.md

 1. Then, execute the TimescaleDB `create_hypertable` command on this newly created table ([API docs][create_hypertable]).

->ttt If you need to *migrate* data from an existing table to a hypertable, make sure to set the `migrate_data` argument to `true` when calling the function.
+>:TIP: If you need to *migrate* data from an existing table to a hypertable, make sure to set the `migrate_data` argument to `true` when calling the function.
 If you would like finer control over index formation and other aspects of your hypertable, [follow these migration instructions instead][migrate-from-postgresql].

 <!-- -->
->vvv The use of the `migrate_data` argument to convert a non-empty table can lock the table for a significant amount of time, depending on how much data is in the table.
+>:WARNING: The use of the `migrate_data` argument to convert a non-empty table can lock the table for a significant amount of time, depending on how much data is in the table.

->ttt The 'time' column used in the `create_hypertable` function supports timestamp, date, or integer types, so you can use a parameter that is not explicitly time-based, as long as it can increment.
+>:TIP: The 'time' column used in the `create_hypertable` function supports timestamp, date, or integer types, so you can use a parameter that is not explicitly time-based, as long as it can increment.
 For example, a monotonically increasing id would work.